 Maximizing Your Student Loan Interest Claim

-Because you cannot claim a refund for your student loan interest alone, you should not claim your student loan interest during a year when you don’t owe a lot of taxes.
-Instead, save the claim and carry it forward to a future year.
-The CRA allows you to carry forward student loan interest for five years.
+Student loan interest payment doesn’t have to be claimed on the year it was paid.
+CRA allows you to accumulate 5 years’ worth of interest payments and claim them in one year.
+Because you cannot claim a refund for your student loan interest alone, do not claim it on a year when you don’t owe taxes.
+Instead, save the claim and carry it forward to any subsequent year.

 Filing Your Taxes